Looking for the best WordPress landing plugin?

 One big advantage of Elementor is that it has a generous free version.
 Even if you just stick with the free version, you’ll still be able to build some great-looking landing pages.

 With that being said, Elementor Pro does include some design elements that can help with your landing pages, notably things such as:

 - Pricing lists/tables

 There’s no A/B testing functionality built into the core Elementor plugin, but there are some workarounds for this if you do need A/B testing.
-For example, you can clone an Elementor page and then use the Simple Page Tester plugin or Google Optimize to run A/B tests.
+For example, you can clone an Elementor page and then use Google Optimize to run A/B tests.